-Chair Scully inquired if any additional information was available on the fatality that occurred in the main anchorage on Labor Day.
+Chair Scully inquired if any additional information was available on the fatality that occurred in the anchorage.
 Harbormaster Blanks reported he had no additional information.

 Len Bose applauded Harbormaster Blanks on the Harbor Summit and noted he looks forward to attending the Safety Committee meeting.
 He encouraged the Harbor Commission to consider restarting the group meetings regarding the ferry boats.